scott-lynn/scott-lynn/README.md

 MPhys Theoretical Physics student at the University of York.

 I specialise in computational physics and scientific computing.
-Highly experienced in the use of finite difference/finite element methods for solving ODE/PDE systems modelled in Fortran.
+Highly experienced in the use of finite difference/finite element methods for solving ODE/PDE systems modelled in modern Fortran.

 ```yaml
 name: Scott Lynn